 Drones are adding greater depth to news coverage with their unique points of view and ability to access difficult areas.
 The news giant, CNN, for example, is said to have the most advanced drone program—named CNN Air—among all US news agencies.
-CNN Air flies hundreds of missions in more than 20 countries, producing several short films and documentaries for Time Warner and Turner.
+CNN Air flies dozens of missions in over twenty countries, producing several short movies and documentaries for Time Warner and Turner.

-These drones are so useful because they are allow crews to get footage that would be otherwise difficult to get due to safety, physical obstacles, and costs.
+These drones are so useful because they are allow crews to get recordings that would be otherwise impossible to get because of issues relating to safety, physical obstacles, and costs.

 Security firms are now using drones to offer more comprehensive surveillance packages for industrial, residential, and commercial properties.
 For example, Nightingale Security, a security firm, enables its clients to establish repeatable pathways that its drones can travel along daily to monitor key areas.
 They also launch drones with live streaming capabilities immediately in response to an alarm being triggered.
 Other security firms are looking into combining drones with sensors that could sense potentially suspicious activity and then trigger the drone to fly towards that direction.

 Drones are pushing boundaries beyond the final frontier.
-In May 2018, NASA announced their intentions to use a robocraft helicopter in the Mars 2020 mission to find out whether there has been life on the planet.
-The drone will act as a scout for the rover, collecting data about the terrain of the planet and surveying areas inaccessible by the rover.
-This tiny device, if it proves successful, could be the first among many aerial drones being used in space exploration.
+In May of 2018, NASA announced their intentions to use a robotic helicopter in the Mars 2020 operation meant to discover if life used to exist at any time in the past on the planet.
+The drone will act as a precursor for the rover, collecting info on the terrain of the planet and exploring areas inaccessible by the rover.
+This tiny device, if it ends up being successful, could be the first among many aerial drones being used in space surveillance.